Jurian/subgroup.discovery/README.md

 ## Contributors

-Developed by Jurian Baas, part of master thesis in Artificial Intelligence.
+Developed by Jurian Baas, Utrecht University, Department of Information and Computing Sciences.
+Originally created as part of master thesis in artificial intelligence.

 Special thanks for contributions such as suggestions and bug-fixing to Dr. A.J.
-Feelders, Utrecht University, Department of Information and Computing Sciences
+Feelders, Utrecht University, Department of Information and Computing Sciences.

 ## References